souradeep-111/Sherlock_2_Simple/README.md

 ### Catch Alert !
 Right now its not as automated as I would want it to be.
 You need to manual select the index of the output node where you are interested.
-This can be obtained from the variable index as modelOutput, which matches the number assigned to output\_index in Line 41 of main.cpp
+This can be obtained from the variable index as $modelOutput$, which matches the number assigned to output\_index in Line 41 of main.cpp